×

 Our family of five loves to explore the backcountry, especially spending a few nights out under the starry sky.
 However, overnight backcountry adventures can be challenging with three young kids, especially when they aren’t big enough to carry all their own gear.
 To make backcountry adventures a bit easier and simpler, I look for parks with family-friendly features, like backcountry huts or easy to access wilderness campgrounds.
 Last year we took a bus up into the Lake O’Hara wilderness campground.
 We skipped the 11 km hike in, and saved our energy for exploring the beautiful trails from our base camp.
 We love it!
 You can read more about our adventures up at Lake O’Hara in Yoho National Park, BC over here.

-This year we decided to explored Kokanee Glacier Provincial Park by hiking 8 km to Kokanee Glacier Cabin, and then exploring the various trails from the hut.
+This year we decided to explore Kokanee Glacier Provincial Park by hiking 8 km to Kokanee Glacier Cabin, and then exploring the various trails from the hut.
 I have included a detailed description of our Kokanee Glacier Provincial Park adventures below, including how to make reservations for the cabin, what to pack and what trails to explore.

 Whether your family is new to the backcountry or a frequent visitor, this park is a delight and I would highly making it your next family backcountry adventure!